Mwalek/super-light-cache-buster/readme.md

 - Filters whether Cache Buster should run (randomize asset version numbers) in the back end.
 - Return `true` to enable Cache Buster. `false` is the default.

+`
+slcb_version_name
+`

+- Filters the version number for assets to allow using a custom version number (name).
+- Return the version number e.g. you can use the value `2.0.1`.
+- When this filter is in use, version numbers will not be randomized.
+Instead, you will have to change the version name manually to rename assets.
+- This filter overrides the "Version Name" setting in the dashboard.

 ### Feedback